 Shortly following the Merger, the Board's standing committees were re-constituted because of the change in Board membership effectuated by the Merger, and the Board elected a new independent chair of the Compensation Committee.
 In addition, the Board formed a new Corporate Social Responsibility Committee as a standing committee of the Board and elected an independent chair to that committee.
 The Board has determined that each committee member is independent as defined in the Nasdaq listing standards.
-The Board has adopted a written charter for each of these committees is available on the "Governance" page of our website located at https://investor.caesars.com/corporate-governance, under "Committee Charters".
+The Board has adopted a written charter for each of these committees.
+The charter for each of these committees is available on the "Governance" page of our website located at https://investor.caesars.com/corporate-governance, under "Committee Charters".